OpenMS/pyopenms-docs/docs/source/glossary.rst

     features
     feature
         An :term:`LC-MS` feature represents the combined isotopic mass traces of a detected chemical compound.
-        The chromatographic :term:`peak` shape of a feature is defined by the interaction of the analyte with the LC column.
+        The chromatographic peak shape of a feature is defined by the interaction of the analyte with the LC column.
-        Each feature contains information on :term:`retention time`, :term:`mass-to-charge` ratio, intensity and overall quality.
+        Each feature contains information on retention time, mass-to-charge ratio, intensity and overall quality.
         OpenMS represents a feature using the class `Feature <https://abibuilder.cs.uni-tuebingen.de/archive/openms/Documentation/nightly/html/classOpenMS_1_1Feature.html>`_.

     feature maps